NordicHPC/nbscript/README.md

 # Run Jupyter notebooks as scripts

-Jupyter notebooks are designed exclusively for interactive use, but many people want to use them for heavy-duty computational usage.
+Jupyter notebooks are designed almost exclusively for interactive use, but many people want to use them for heavy-duty computational usage.
 `nbscript` is designed to process notebooks as scripts and provide the most common script functions: clear start and end, arguments (argv), (stdin) and stdout, and so on.
-This takes the view that we provide a logical transition to non-notebook programs.

-We also take the perspective of batch processing, so also have a wrapper that allows you to submit notebooks as Slurm scripts (similar sbatch with a Python as the interperter).
+We also take the perspective of batch processing, so also have a wrapper that allows you to submit notebooks as Slurm scripts (similar sbatch with a Python as the interpreter).

+Notebooks are very good for interactive work, but for large computation interactive just isn't an efficient use of resources.
+For other expensive resources that can't be shared (GPUs for example), interactive work even for development can be a bit questionable.
+A proper course of action would be to create proper programs to run separate from notebooks... but sometimes people prefer to stay in notebooks.

+Many other modules (see references below) try to allow notebooks to be run, but we take the viewpoint that the traditional scripting interface is good and notebooks should be made like scripts: `nbscript notebook.ipynb` should behave similarly to `python notebook.py`.
+This also allows us to provide a logical pathway to non-notebook programs.

 ## Usage

-Not all of this functionality exists yet, but this shows the desired end state.
+nbscript is still in development, so not all of this functionality exists yet.
+In general, `nbscript notebook.ipynb` should have as similar an interface as `python notebook.py`.

 Run a notebook from the command line:

 * `nbscript nb.ipynb arg1 arg2 ...`.
-Within the notebook.
-You can
+Within the notebook, you can
-  access the arguments by `import nbscript ; nbscript.argv` (these are currently accessed via environment variables).
+  access the arguments by `import nbscript ; nbscript.argv` (these are currently transferred via environment variables).
 Note that `argv[0]` is the script name if it is known, otherwise `None`.

 * By default, only the output of the cells is printed to stdout.
   Options may used to save the notebook to a file in any of nbconvert's supported output formats.

 You may also run a notebook via IPython extensions: